domiballoch/bookstoreV2/README.md

 <h4>Description</h4>
 Bookstore with rest functionality using get, post, delete, put
+<br/>Services for books, users, admin, basket and order
+<br/>Design enables stock to go up and down per quantity when book(basket item) placed in basket(persisted)
+<br/>Order details with user details is then persisted and basket is deleted
 <br/>To view API documentation - run project then visit: http://localhost:8080/bookstore/swagger-ui/index.html

 <h4>Prerequisites</h4>